acmumn/website/content/events/2021-09-16-movie-night-1.md

 ztime = "19:00"
 +++

-Come watch Movies/TV shows with ACM!
+Watch HBO's Chernobyl with the ACM :)

 <!-- more -->

-This week, we're going to be eating pizza and watching the first few episodes of HBO's Chernobyl!
+This week, we're going to be eating pancakes and watching the first few episodes of HBO's Chernobyl!
+Come on down to the [ACM room](/room) (Keller 2-204).
-Come down to the ACM room (keller 2-204) to hang out, watch a show, and eat some free pizza!

 ## Organizer
 * Charlie